-The Group maintains a process for receiving internal reports/ communications with sufficient resources to respond and document allegations of violations of compliance policies, procedures and applicable laws.
+The Group maintains a process for receiving internal reports/communications with sufficient resources to respond and document allegations of violations of compliance policies and procedures and applicable law.
 When necessary, the Group undertakes independent investigations of the alleged violations.
+Due to travel restrictions imposed in light of COVID-19, in 2020, key investigations into whistle-blower complaints alleging misconduct (of any kind) have been conducted by local third-party forensic and investigations specialists.